iuliaMos/angular-mongo-example/README.md

 ![](https://github.com/iuliaMos/angular-mongo-example/blob/main/station-info.png)

-The Application is tested using JUnit and [Mockito](https://site.mockito.org/) for Unit Tests and [SpringBootTests](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#features.testing) for Integration Tests.
+The backend is tested using JUnit and [Mockito](https://site.mockito.org/) for Unit Tests and [SpringBootTests](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#features.testing) for Integration Tests.
+There are no tests for frontend.

 ### Functionalities accomplished and in progress:
 - [x] Data is validated before importing from CSV (like ignore journeys with less than 10 sec and with a distance with less than 10 m)